Moduli space of planar polygonal linkage: a combinatorial description: Preliminaries and notation

-\begin{lemma} \cite{Kapovich}\begin{enumerate} \item The set $M_{conv}(L)$ is an open subset of $M(L)$ homeomorphic to the open $(n-3)$-dimensional ball. \item The closure $\overline{M}_{conv}(L)$ is homeomorphic to the closed $(n-3)$-dimensional ball. \end{enumerate} \end{lemma} Proof.
-In view of the paper \cite{KapovichMillson}, the space $M(L)$ is the space of stable configurations of $n$ marked points $(x_1,...,x_n)$ in $\mathbb{R}P^1$ modulo the diagonal action of $PSL(2,\mathbb{R})$.
+\begin{lemma} \cite{Kapovich}\begin{enumerate} \item The set $M_{conv}(L)$ is an open subset of $M(L)$ homeomorphic to the open $(n-3)$-dimensional ball. \item The closure $\overline{M}_{conv}(L)$ is homeomorphic to the closed $(n-3)$-dimensional ball. \item The interior of $\overline{M}_{conv}(L)$ coincides with $M_{conv}(L)$. \end{enumerate} \end{lemma} Proof.
+Following paper \cite{KapovichMillson}, consider configurations of $n$ (not necessarily all distinct) points $p_i$ in the real projective line $\mathbb{R}P^1$, which we identify with $S^1$.
+Each point $p_i$ is assigned the weight $l_i$.
+The configuration of (weighted) points is called {\em stable} if sum of the weights of coiciding points is less than half the weight of all points.

+The group $PSL(2,\mathbb{R})$ naturally acts on the space of configurations.
+A remarkable fact is that the quotient space of stable configurations is exactly the space $M(L)$.
+More detailed, take a stable configuration $\{p_i\}$.
+We interpret the points $p_i$ as unit vectors in $\mathbb{R}^2$.
+In the orbit of the configuration there exists a unique point (up to rotation of $S^1$) such that the weighted sum $\sum l_ip_i$ is zero.
+Thus each orbit gives a configuration of the linkage $L$.

 A configuration of points yields a convex polygon whenever the numbering $(1,...,n)$ goes counterclockwise.
-Therefore $M_{conv}(L)$ is identified with the set of $n$-tuples of cyclically ordered distinct points $x_i$ in $S^1=\mathbb{R}P^1$ modulo $PSL(2,\mathbb{R})$.
+Therefore $M_{conv}(L)$ is identified with the set of $n$-tuples of counterclockwise-oriented distinct points $x_i$ in $S^1=\mathbb{R}P^1$ modulo $PSL(2,\mathbb{R})$.
 We can omit the action of the group by assuming that the first three points are $0,\ 1 $, and $\infty$.
 The rest of the points are then given by linear inequalities which implies the statement (1).
-The statement (2) is now straightforward.
+The statements (2) and (3) are now straightforward.